snippits/snippits/README.md

 * [Highly recommand] clang/clang++ LLVM
 * ARM cross compiler gcc/g++ version >= 4.8 [linaro gcc 4.9](https://releases.linaro.org/components/toolchain/binaries/4.9-2017.01/arm-linux-gnueabi/gcc-linaro-4.9.4-2017.01-x86_64_arm-linux-gnueabi.tar.xz).
 * Beta version supports only ARM target system. x86 would be supported in the future.

-# Quick Start Demo
-1. Run `./prepare.sh` to set up the working environment.
-2. Run `source ./install_command.sh` to get snippit command and completions
-3. Run `./demo.sh` to run a demo of snippit
-4. Open browser and enter URL [http://0.0.0.0:8000/](http://0.0.0.0:8000/)

 # Snippit command
 The __snippit command__ can be executed at any working directory.
 The command leads